Institute of the Peoples of the North: History

 Various books, including primers and math textbooks, were published using this alphabet.
-The first work published using the new orthography was a book on terminology specific to these areas.

 After World War II

 The institute was run in its original form from 1930 until 1941.
 Between 1942 and 1945, the institute was located in Omsk, after which it moved back to Leningrad as a part of the Faculty of Oriental Studies at Leningrad State University.
 Since 1948, the institute has been a part of the Herzen University, to which it still belongs today.